 It is essential to ensure you have the right paperwork in place before flying to Africa.
 Generally, all passports need to have a number of blank pages available while visa specifications differ depending on nationality and destination.
 Note that visa regulations can sometimes change without much warning.

 We recommend contacting the relevant authorities in good time or simply chatting with your African Safari Expert before you go – they’ll have all the answers.

 For more expert advice on where to go, what to see, and what to do on your African vacation, Contact us.

 Africa affords you the luxury of many options when it comes to choosing the experience you want but you’ll need to choose between three main trip types: tailor-made holidays; packaged vacations; and scheduled tours.

-Tailor-made holidays are planned in conjunction with your Africa Safari Expert and will take into account your budget, preferred destinations and activities plus whether you’re travelling with children, your partner, a group of friends or just on your own.
-Needless to say, this is the best way of getting exactly what you want from your trip.
+Tailor-made holidays are planned in conjunction with your Africa Safari Expert and will take into account your budget, preferred destinations, and activities plus whether you’re traveling with children, your partner, a group of friends, or just on your own.
+This is the best way of getting exactly what you want from your trip.

 Scheduled tours are itineraries to popular destinations, run by well-established operators and featuring set departure dates.
-On our scheduled & overland tours, you’ll travel with a group of like-minded travellers together with a guide – it’s usually the most affordable way to experience Africa’s highlights and the perfect option for solo travellers.
+On our scheduled & overland tours, you’ll travel with a group of like-minded travelers together with a guide – it’s usually the most affordable way to experience Africa’s highlights and the perfect option for solo travelers.

 The accommodation you’ll be staying in depends on the type of trip you are on, your budget, and the destination itself.
 Our wide range of holidays and safaris takes in an equally wide variety of accommodation types from 5-star hotels to holiday resorts, safari lodges to tented camps, and private villas to boutique city guest houses.
 Have a look at our Accommodation in Africa guide for more details.

 For more expert advice on where to go, what to see, and what to do on your African vacation, Contact us.